yashodhan1202/School_District_Analysis/README.md

    ![image](https://github.com/yashodhan1202/School_District_Analysis/blob/main/School_Summary_PostTHS.png)

 3. **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**

+   Overall it does not affect either the reading scores or math scores relative to other schools.